Cities and counties are two primary forms of local government in the United States.

 Services Provided: A county is responsible for services such as:

-Judicial Services: A county operates courts with judges who handle more serious legal matters, including felony cases, civil disputes, and family law.
+Judicial Services: A county operates courts with judges who handle more serious legal matters, including felony cases, civil disputes, and family law matters such as custody or divorce.
 County judges may be elected or appointed, depending on the state and county regulations.

 Download the PDF